Universal entanglement signatures of interface conformal field theories

 We will then move on to present the gravity dual of the ground state of the corresponding holographic ICFT.
 Let us use the coordinates introduced above and use (I) and (II) to label each side.
 By solving the equation of motion associated with the brane $Q$, one can find $Q$ locates at $\xi^{\rm (I)} = \xi^{\rm (I)}_*$ ($\xi^{\rm (II)} = \xi^{\rm (II)}_*$) when seen from the $\mathcal{M}^{\rm (I)}$ ($\mathcal{M}^{\rm (II)}$) side.
 Here, $\xi^{\rm (I)}_*$ and $\xi^{\rm (II)}_*$ are constants given by

-Therefore, the holographic dual looks like the right part of figure \ref{fig:Hol_ICFT}.
-Referring to the left part of figure \ref{fig:slicing_coordinate}, we can see that when $\xi_*$ is positive, the brane looks convex, and when $\xi_*$ is negative, the brane looks concave.
-The right part of figure \ref{fig:Hol_ICFT} shows a case where both $\xi^{\rm (I)}_*$ and $\xi^{\rm (II)}_*$ are positive.
-The left part of figure \ref{fig:Hol_ICFT} shows a case where $\xi^{\rm (I)}_*>0$ and $\xi^{\rm (I)}_* < 0$.
+Therefore, the holographic dual looks like the right part of Fig.~\ref{fig:Hol_ICFT}.
+Referring to the left part of Fig.~\ref{fig:slicing_coordinate}, we can see that when $\xi_*$ is positive, the brane looks convex, and when $\xi_*$ is negative, the brane looks concave.
+The right part of Fig.~\ref{fig:Hol_ICFT} shows a case where both $\xi^{\rm (I)}_*$ and $\xi^{\rm (II)}_*$ are positive.
+The left part of Fig.~\ref{fig:Hol_ICFT} shows a case where $\xi^{\rm (I)}_*>0$ and $\xi^{\rm (I)}_* < 0$.
 There is another junction condition which tells us how the branes are identified with each other on the two sides: on the brane $Q$, the $y$-coordinates on the two sides are related with each other as

 Refer to \cite{Sonner2022_Island} for details of derivation.

 We can see that if one takes

 then the right-hand sides of \eqref{eq:brane_location_1} and \eqref{eq:brane_location_2} are consistent with the range of the $\tanh$ function on the left-hand sides.
 In fact, the $1/\alpha^{\rm (I)} - 1/\alpha^{\rm (II)}$ is known as the Coleman-De Lucia bound below which the gravitational configuration becomes unstable \cite{Coleman1980}.
 On the other hand, $1/{\alpha^{\rm (I)}} + 1/{\alpha^{\rm (II)}}$ is the bound for the brane $Q$ to be AdS.